-If you have been seriously hurt in a truck, car, or motorcycle accident and experienced traumatic brain injury, you may be entitled to financial compensation for pain and suffering, medical bills and lost wages.
-These types of accidents often involve long-term inflammation and severe pain so you need to consider receiving continued medical care and the potential loss of your ability to earn wages in the future.
+If you have been seriously hurt in a truck, car, or motorcycle accident and experienced any traumatic brain injury symptoms, you may be entitled to financial compensation for pain and suffering, medical bills and lost wages.
+These types of accidents often involve long-term inflammation and severe pain, so you need to consider receiving continued medical care and the potential loss of your ability to earn wages in the future.

 The Chester Law Group is an Ohio personal injury law firm experienced in truck, car and motorcycle accidents involving brain and spinal injury and can guide you through a personal injury settlement.
 It is important that you consult with a brain injury lawyer before you attend a Defense Medical Exam (DME) and don’t ask a doctor for advice.
 Your brain injury lawyer will advise you every step of the way.

-Call the experienced Ohio motorcycle injury attorneys at Chester Law Group today to get the help you want from people you can trust (800) 218-4243
+Call our experienced Motorcycle Injury Attorneys at Chester Law Group today to get the help you want from people you can trust (800) 218-4243.

-For more information about this subject, visit our website and request a copy of my free book entitled The Insider’s Guide to Handling Ohio Accident Claims.
-You can also order my free DVD entitled What You Should Know About Motor Vehicle Injury Claims.
+For more information about this subject, request a copy of our free book entitled The Insider’s Guide to Handling Ohio Accident Claims.
+You can also order another free DVD entitled What You Should Know About Motor Vehicle Injury Claims.
 Both the free Book and free DVD describe in more detail what you need to know to protect your rights NOW.